CollieCoders/collie/mvp-implementation-plan.md

 User Acceptance Checklist
 - Import the template component and ensure TS typechecking doesn’t break
 - Use props inside expressions: {{props.user.name}}

+### Implementation Summary
+- Codegen now emits an `export type Props` definition (empty `{}` when there are no fields) and annotates the generated component parameter so compiled templates honor their declared props types.

 ## Stage 5 — Conditionals